22 Best Argentina Travel Tips

 things to do in Ushuaia

-Beer is also a very popular drink and in recent years craft beer has become more easily available.
-The best off-the-counter beers are Quilmes and Salteña, which is more popular in the region of Salta.
-They come in very large bottles too!
+Beer is also a very popular drink, and in recent years, craft beer has become more easily available.
+The best off-the-counter beers are Quilmes and Salteña, which are more popular in the region of Salta.
+They come in very large bottles, too!

 Ushuaia Patagonia